-Bank has filed 12 cases during the quarter related to Loan Recovery and Tax disputes and no case have been filed against the bank.
+Bank has filed no cases during the quarter.
+However, 38 case have been filed against the bank in the quarter.
 No notice and information have been received by the bank to date regarding any cases filed for and against promoters/directors/on account of violation of prevailing laws or commission of criminal offenses or financial crime.